jamesqquick/jamesqquick-site/src/data/blog/2024-10-25-why-you-cant-pass-functions-from-server-to-client-components.md

 Why is that?
 Well, it's because JavaScript functions aren't serializable.
 What does this mean?

-JavaScript functions depend on the context that they're defined in, in other words a closure.
+JavaScript functions depend on the scope that they're defined in, in other words a [closure](https://www.w3schools.com/js/js_function_closures.asp).
 For example, say you have a function that calls another function or accesses a variable not defined within the function itself?
 What would happen?
 Take this example.

 ```javascript
 const age = 1;